 There can be many reasons to take an online course.
-Online courses can be a cheap and more comfortable alternative for a profesional course (based in some workshop center), language course, private hobby lessons or even a university equivalent.
-More and more people uses online services to catch-up some essential knowledge which somehow disappeared since the time of formal education.
-So if you’re still not sure whether take a course or not, see what are possible reasons to do so.
+Online courses can be a cheap and more comfortable alternative for a professional course (based in some workshop center), language course, private hobby lessons, or even a university equivalent.
+More and more people use online services to catch up with some essential knowledge that somehow disappeared since formal education.
+So if you’re still not sure whether take a course or not, see what possible reasons to do so are.

 Learn a new skill

 Online courses are a great way to develop a new skill.
-Whether this is a making a infographic (Coursera or Udemy course), or learning how to play a ukulele (link), you won’t always find time for face2face lessons or stationary course.
-E-learning services make possible to learn anything you want, anytime you want.
+Whether this is making an infographic (Coursera or Udemy course) or learning how to play the ukulele (link), you won’t always find time for face2face lessons or stationary courses.
+E-learning services make it possible to learn anything you want, anytime you want.
 All you need is a notebook or a smartphone.

-Learning new things are also good to your well-being.
-Research shows that learning throughout life is associated with greater satisfaction and optimism, and improved ability to get the most from life.
+Learning new things is also good for your well-being.
+Research shows that learning throughout life is associated with greater satisfaction and optimism and improved ability to get the most from life.
 (Field, John, 2012).
-Simple activities like taking a language course or even some micro-short course can make a positive impact on your life.
+Simple activities like taking a language course or even some micro-short course can positively impact your life.
 So – can it be worth trying?

 Develop a hobby

-Now, thanks to online learning you don’t have to spend hours in traffic to get to your music lessons.
-I know – it can be hard to learn playing piano from videos, but the whole process of auto-education is enormously satisfying.
-You can take course from the Oxford University or learn how to play chess.
-You can learn how to edit a video and publish it on the YouTube.
+Now, thanks to online learning, you don’t have to spend hours in traffic to get to your music lessons.
+I know – it can be hard to learn to play piano from videos, but the whole process of auto-education is enormously satisfying.
+You can take a course from the Oxford University or learn how to play chess.
+You can learn how to edit a video and publish it on YouTube.
 Possibilities are almost endless.

 Catch up something you’ve forgotten

-Human mind keeps forgetting information gained in the past.
-I think it’s nothing unusual that without repetition, we are doomed to forget many things we worked so hard to remember.
-But now, using online education you can refresh even most basic school knowledge.
+The human mind keeps forgetting information gained in the past.
+I think it’s nothing unusual that we are doomed to fail many things we worked so hard to remember without repetition.
+But now, using online education, you can refresh even the most basic school knowledge.

-It is especially useful in situations where our lack of knowledge and skills is stopping us from engage in some interesting subjects.
-Personally, I love to going back to things I was good at school and – even advance in those topics.
-Especially, since right know I think that I have more possibilities than I used to think in the past (I plan to write another post about it).
+It is beneficial in situations where our lack of knowledge and skills stops us from engaging in interesting subjects.
+I love going back to things I was good at at school and – even advancing in those topics.
+Especially since right now, I think that I have more possibilities than I used to believe in the past (I plan to write another post about it).
 The service ideal for the described appliance is KhanAcademy.

 Speak, read, listen and write in a new language

-Language schools and courses as well as private tutoring, are very popular.
-It is obvious that the language knowledge is a useful competence not only during holiday, but also in work and in a global village.
+Language schools and courses, as well as private tutoring, are top-rated.
+Language knowledge is a valuable competence not only during the holiday but also in work and a global village.
 Traditional, stationary language courses frequently are in distant places, during uncomfortable hours.
-There are more and more places, where you can take a cheap or even free language course, learn through mobile app, listen to podcasts, watch videos, comment blogs and tumblrs.
-The idea of sitting under the blanket with warm cup of tea and do fun language course sounds better than going through heavy traffic during evening hours, right?
+There are more and more places where you can take a cheap or even free language course, learn through a mobile app, listen to podcasts, watch videos, comment on blogs and tumblrs.
+The idea of sitting under the blanket with a warm cup of tea and do a fun language course sounds better than going through heavy traffic during evening hours.

 Meet new people and learn from them

 I know that this point may sounds kind of strange here.
-We don’t often necessary associate online courses with human contact.
+We don’t often necessarily associate online courses with human contact.
 But in some cases, the first thought can be a mistake.
-Some communities of online courses can provide a vivid and lively discussion about the topic of the course and similar topics.
-It is worth to check whether the course you’re signing to is a popular topic of online discussions.
-It is also worth checking if course has it’s own Facebook group or maybe the lecturer is really immersed in topic and willing to contact you.
-The good example of that course is Learning How to Learn: Powerful mental tools to help you master tough subjects.
-Even after you finish your course, you can still count on great newsletter on Friday!
+Some communities of online classes can provide a vivid and lively discussion about the topic of the course and similar issues.
+It is worth checking whether the course you’re signing to is a popular topic of online conversations.
+It is also worth checking if the course has its own Facebook group, or maybe the lecturer is immersed in the case and willing to contact you.
+An excellent example of that course is Learning How to Learn: Powerful mental tools to help you master tough subjects.
+Even after you finish your course, you can still count on an outstanding newsletter on Friday!
 Very simple and great fun!